How Often Should A Ladder Be Inspected

 Annual Comprehensive Inspection

 Even the most well‑maintained ladder benefits from a full, annual inspection performed by a competent person.
-This is the kind of check that involves measuring the angle of the feet, verifying load ratings, and possibly sending the ladder to a certified repair shop for a professional assessment.
+Plus, this is the kind of check that involves measuring the angle of the feet, verifying load ratings, and possibly sending the ladder to a certified repair shop for a professional assessment.
 Mark your calendar—once a year is a good baseline for most ladders that aren’t subjected to extreme conditions.

 Trigger‑Based Inspections